-Methwold’s Cemetery on the Stoke Road came into play at the beginning of the 1900’s when the ones at nearby St. George’s Church and Methodist Chapel became full.
+Methwold’s Cemetery on the Stoke Road held it's first burials at the beginning of the 1900’s when the ones at nearby St. George’s Church and Methodist Chapel became full.

 The cemetery is split into two zones, the Old and the “New Cemetery”.